Trebonius91/Caracal/README.md

 - 08/10/2024: Behler-Parrinello neural networks (2nd generation) are now included via the aenet program source code (accessible via the aenet_ann command).
 - 06/04/2025: A new program stick_coeff.x enabling the automated calculation of molecular sticking coefficients on surfaces has been added.
 - 07/09/2025: The inclusion of several modern machine-learned interatomic potential (MLIP) distributions like MACE has been made possible by a C-wrapper to the ASE program.
+- 02/10/2026: The targeted printout of training set information for MLIP traininings or fine-tunings during calc_rate.x calculations as been added.